Your credit report is more important to you than you think.

 3. Account Delinquency Data

-Presence of delinquency (late payment) on your loan accounts will reduce your credit score.
+The presence of delinquency (late payment) on your loan accounts will reduce your credit score.

 4. Credit Account History